 The term of “fundamental video service” should be in line with the ITU Constitution.

 ITU-R WP 6B and WP 6C should be consulted with.

+Study on CDN requirements, architecture, technologies and standards should be accelerated in ITU-T SG16 and SG13; further, consultation and collaboration with SDOs including ISO/IEC JTC1 is encouraged.

 6.3 Alibaba: Considerations of TSAG Rapporteur Group on Standardization Strategy